Singapore Airlines to fly A380 on 60-minute flight - KTVZ

 But come November 2021, Singapore Airlines will deploy a superjumbo on a short-haul flight lasting a mere 60 minutes.

-Travelers heading on certain flights from Singapore to Kuala Lumpur, Malaysia will board the shortest A380 flight currently in service.
+Travelers heading on certain flights from Singapore to Kuala Lumpur, Malaysia will board what is believed to be the shortest A380 passenger flight currently in service.

 Singapore Airlines confirmed to CNN Travel that the A380 will also be deployed on an “ad hoc basis” on flight routes SQ106 (SIN-KUL) and SQ105 (KUL-SIN) three times a week from November 4 to December 2, 2021.